Anthony7147/overtime-app/README.md

-x Update buttons on employee homepage so they show on mobile x Update buttons to include time span x Update button sort order on homepage
-- Remove "entries" and "Request overtime" buttons for managers.
+x Update buttons on employee homepage so they show on mobile x Update buttons to include time span x Update button sort order on homepage x Remove "entries" and "Request overtime" buttons for managers.
 - Fix a bug in admin dashboard.
 I think this should be more a configuration setting we need to update.
 - Implement honeybadger for error reporting
 - Implement new relic for keeping the site alive